Lingqi Yan (闫令琪)

 I am a huge fan of video games.
 In fact, this is the reason why I made up my mind to take rendering and Computer Graphics as my lifelong career when I was in primary school.
 We had a Hearthstone team at UC Berkeley and we made to the playoffs in the TeSPA Hearthstone Collegiate National Championship.
-I used to play PUBG but recently our team (SoEasy, FYI) has shifted interest towards Apex Legends, and we hit Platinum in the second season.
+I used to play PUBG but recently our team (FYI, SoEasy) has shifted interest towards Apex Legends, and we hit Platinum in the second season.
 Here is a screenshot of chicken dinner we had recently.

 I play piano a little bit, but classic only (with a National Piano Certificate of Level 10 in China, topmost for non-professional amateurs).
 I'm especially fond of Chopin's.
 Here are some short recordings of my home performance (F. Chopin: Waltz Op.
 64. No. 2 in C-Sharp Minor, Nocturne Op.
 9 No. 1 in B-Flat Minor and Op.
 9 No. 2 in E-Flat Major).
 I'll upload more as my website continues to update.

 My legal name spelling should be Lingqi Yan, and I only use Ling-Qi Yan for publications (due to some lab traditions at Tsinghua University).
 My name is pronounced as Ling--Chi--Yen, and here are some funny mistakes about how people usually call me (and I like them all).

 "Lingqi Yan, first of his name, the unrejected, author of seven papers, breaker of the record, and the chicken eater." -- Lifan Wu, Born to be Legendary